 Sector-Specific Biometric Processing Applications Increasing

-As biometrics and other assistive technologies, such as artificial intelligence, further advance, businesses of all types and sizes are incorporating rapidly evolving technologies into varying parts of their operations to accomplish efficiencies and stay at the cutting edge of the competitive landscape.
+As biometrics and other assistive technologies, such as artificial intelligence, further advance, businesses of all types and sizes are incorporating these rapidly evolving technologies into varying parts of their operations.
+The motivations range from trying to accomplish efficiencies and staying at the cutting edge of the competitive landscape.

 Some of the most commonly implemented scenarios for the implementation of biometric data processing and, by extension, the need for compliance include the following: